Luke943/Tetris_SDL/README.md

 ## Future additions & improvements

-Here are some of my ideas of how to add to the project.
+Here are some ideas of how to add to the project.

-### Game
 - Add sound using the SDL mixer library
 - Graphical enhancements
 - Save highscores with player name

-### Project
 - Add support for non-Visual Studio builds
 - Change console logging to a log file
-- Create top-level game engine class and clean up MainMenu & Tetris classes
+- Create parent GameState class for MainMenu & Tetris classes